yangzhiyuansibs/SSEalign/README.md

 3. Testing SSEalign usage

-To test the usage of SSEalign, please change directory to SSEalign storage area and run SSEalign on the provided example datasets. if it runs with no errors, means that the SSEalign have been installed successfully.
+To test the usage of SSEalign, please change directory to SSEalign storage area and run SSEalign on the provided example datasets. if it runs with no errors, means that the SSEalign has been installed successfully.

     perl SSEalign_two_groups.pl example_SSE_group1.fasta example_SSE_group2.fasta example_output.txt